Laulajatar/my-oblivion-mods/Nameless Overhaul/Nameless Overhaul - Readme.txt

 	Mysticism recieves a Novice Soul Trap spell that can't be purchased otherwise* Restoration recieves a Novice Restore Fatigue spell *Those 2 spells are not sold since every city already sells the apprentice version of these spells.
 All other start spells are novice versions, so I didn't want to hand out higher level spells

+== DLC Patches ==

+Most of those patches are highly optional.
+If you are using a Bashed Patch, all of them can be safely merged & deactivated.
+The important one:
++ Patch for Horse Armor
+    Patches all the scripts
+    Adds the mount control menu to the old nag
+    THIS IS NOT FINAL, I need to test if the variable index mismatch is a problem, if it is, it will be removed again.
++ Patch for Battlehorn Castle
+    Adds the two rewards to the upgrader tool
++ Patch for Mehrunes Dagger
+    Adds all the items to the upgrader tool
++ Patch for Knights of the Nine
+    Adds only Umarils sword to the upgrader tool
+    All other items can be upgraded in the DLC itself